stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 **Create Repository:**

-Now, create a Repository using this secret.
+Now, create a Repository using this Secret.
 Below is the YAML of Repository object we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1